Data RecoveryHow to Back Up Computer

 Schedule Regular Backups (Optional)

-For maintaining a constant backup of your data, it would be a good idea to schedule automatic backups.
+It would be a good idea to schedule automatic backups to maintain a constant backup of your data.
 You can find built-in tools in most operating systems to schedule regular backups to external drives.
 You can refer to your operating system’s documentation to understand how to set up scheduled backups.

 6